 6. Use database and web application firewalls

 Firewalls are the first layer of defense for keeping out malicious access attempts.
-On top of protecting your site, you should also install a firewall to protect your database against different attack vectors.
+On top of protecting your site, good database security means installing a firewall to protect against different attack vectors.

 There are three types of firewalls commonly used to secure a network: